-Every year the summer monsoon brings with it the return of moisture to the high desert and rocky canyons of the desert southwest.
-During this time photogenic thunderstorms abound as they pop up across the region firing off localized sheets of rain, lightning and thunder.
+Each year the summer monsoon brings with it the return of moisture to the thirst-starved sprawling landscape and rocky canyons of the desert southwest.
+During this time photogenic thunderstorms abound as they pop up across the region, firing off localized sheets of rain, thunder and lightning!

 Each day towering cumulus clouds build, eventually bursting, sending sweeping rains, wind, and dust across the desert floor.
 These storms typically have high bases which can create long and forking bolts of lightning to occur.